 The goal with Customer Onboarding is to:-

 Retaining more customers will ensure stability in your business.
-As you improve your onboarding process, more users drive more customers in the funnel.
+As you improve your onboarding process, more users drive more customers into the funnel.

 Design a compelling program to onboard both customers and users, and optimize the process.